top of page

 • What have been some of your proudest moments?

 • Looking over my summary, 2018 has been my most productive year so far.
 It has the most memorable works for me especially since I still remember the moments in high school while working on them.
+Although 2024 was the busiest by far since 2018.

 • What tips would you give to someone who wants to become an animator?